 5.3 EXECUTIVE COUNCIL

-5.3.1 The Executive Council is an elected body responsible for the governance, finances, and purposes of the association
+5.3.1 The Executive Council is an elected body responsible for the governance, finances, and purposes of the association.

-5.3.1.1 The number on Executive Council shall consist of not less than eight and up twelve members.
+5.3.1.1 The number on Executive Council shall consist of not less than eight and up to twelve members.

-5.3.1.2 The Executive Council shall meet at least ten times during the calendar year but may meet as often as is required.but may meet as often as is required.
+5.3.1.2 The Executive Council shall meet at least ten times during the calendar year. but may meet as often as is required.

 5.1.3.3 Quorum at Executive Council meetings shall be two-thirds of the total number of Executive Councillors.
 Should the number of Executive Councillors drop below the two-thirds required for quorum then the meeting shall be called to a close.